ajayrtk/Kubernetes-learning/1-introduction.md

 1. **kube-apiserver**

+* Central hub of the Kubernetes cluster that exposes the Kubernetes API
-* It’s the only way to interact with a running Kubernetes cluster.
-You can issue commands to the API server using the Kubectl CLI or an HTTP client.
+* Only way to interact with a running Kubernetes cluster
+* Can issue commands to the API server using the Kubectl CLI or an HTTP client

-The API server is a component of the Kubernetes control plane that exposes the Kubernetes API.
-The API server is the front end for the Kubernetes control plane.

-The main implementation of a Kubernetes API server is kube-apiserver. kube-apiserver is designed to scale horizontally—that is, it scales by deploying more instances.
-You can run several instances of kube-apiserver and balance traffic between those instances.
+* As front end of the Kubernetes API, it serves as the access point for client requests
+* Designed to scale horizontally — scales by deploying more instances
+* The communication between the API server and other components in the cluster happens over TLS to prevent unauthorized access to the cluster
+* API management: Exposes the cluster API endpoint and handles all API requests.
+* Authentication (Using client certificates, bearer tokens, and HTTP Basic Authentication) and Authorization (ABAC and RBAC and evaluation)
+* Processing API requests and validating data for the API objects like pods, services, etc. (Validation and Mutation Admission controllers)
+* It is the only component that communicates with etcd
+* Coordinates all the processes between the control plane and worker node components

+2. **kube-scheduler**

+* Watches newly created Pods with no assigned node, and selects a node for them to run on.
+*
+Factors taken into account for scheduling decisions include: individual and collective resource requirements, hardware/software/policy constraints, affinity and anti-affinity specifications, data locality, inter-workload interference, and deadlines.